fishingelephants/100-days-of-code/r1-log.md

 3. Add the item to the UI [DONE]
 4. Clear the fields [DONE]--Added
 5. Calculate the budget [DONE]
-6. Display the budget on the UI
+6. Display the budget on the UI [DONE]
+7. Delete the item from the data structure
+8. Delete the item from the UI
+9. Update and show the new budget

 **Thoughts:**
-- Later
+- Went thru the diagram and planned for the next tasks 7-9.